 The following condition must be met for a contract to conduct an independent study course to be issued under this policy: The student is scheduled to graduate in the semester in which the class was to be offered and no substitute course is available that semester to meet the graduation requirement.

-Reference here is made only to those courses that are usually taught in the standard class (10 or more students) arrangement and not to coops, internships and the like which must be considered as constituting a different topic.
+Reference here is made only to those courses that are usually taught in the standard class (10 or more students at the undergraduate level) arrangement and not to coops, internships and the like which must be considered as constituting a different topic.
 Assuming this, it seems clear that one-on-one teaching is demanding, requires as much if not more preparation than the usual classroom assignment, and should be considered an unusual demand upon any faculty member’s time and course assignment.
 However, some unavoidable circumstances make it necessary that this type of course offering be an option.
 Given these understandings, the following are conditions under which such a course offering may be made:

 In instances when a student is certifiably in his/her final year of study and the course is:

-- required for his/her graduation or,
+- required for graduation or,

 - cannot be substituted for with another course which is available, and